Basic Information

 mRNA Expression Analysis

-Species-specific VSIG4 gene expression analysis in wild-type C57BL/6 mice and humanized B-hVSIG4 mice.
-Murine Vsig4 mRNA was detected in liver tissue isolated from wild-type C57BL/6 mice (+/+), while human VSIG4 mRNA was exclusively detected in homozygous B-hVSIG4 mice.
+Strain specific analysis of VSIG4 gene expression in wild-type C57BL/6 mice and homozygous B-hVSIG4 mice by RT-PCR.
+Mouse Vsig4 mRNA was detectable in liver tissue of wild-type C57BL/6 mice (+/+).
+Human VSIG4 mRNA was detectable only in homozygous B-hVSIG4 mice but not in wild-type mice.

 Protein Expression Analysis